michahn01/study_web_app/README.md

 ## The Frontend
 The frontend was built with React, and all source code files can be found in the [client](./client) directory.
-The frontent is a multi-page site with routing handled by react-router-dom.
+The frontend is a multi-page site with routing handled by react-router-dom.

 ## The Backend
 The backend API, implemented as a REST API supporting CRUD functions, was built using Flask, a lightweight Python framework.